-Currently, there are two trips on the horizon.
-First, we will be traveling through France and Germany in April/May 2017.
-We look forward to joining Don and Elizabeth Roy (Western European Directors) once again in Paris to help with the Module three training program.
-And we will be representing OIC with a booth at the T4G Reformation conference in Hamburg, Germany (http://www.evangelium21.net/en/500-jahre-reformation).
-While in the country, Autumn and I will also be visiting a potential OIC Adjunct Instructor, who happens to be a long-time friend, in Wiesbaden, Germany.
-Moreover, we will be attending TMAI’s Reformation conference in Wittenberg, Germany to continue to make new relationships for OIC and celebrate the 500 anniversary of Martin Luther nailing the 95 thesis to the Wittenberg church door.
-Lord willing, the second trip on the horizon is to El Salvador.
-Currently Rod and Mary Huber (Future Belize Country Directors) are in Central America visiting potential new partners in four countries for OIC.
-We are expecting to travel to San Salvador in October to begin Church Leadership Training (CLT) there.
-In the past we have been an Adjunct Instructor coming alongside Country Directors in these training programs.
-But these new CLT training opportunities have opened up the door for us to step into a new opportunity as well.
-As the Country Director of El Salvador we look forward and are committed to handling these new responsibilities including all administration with local partner churches, meeting and developing new potential partners in the local countries, and finding and preparing adjunct instructors to help in the training, with much care.
+We have traveled through France and Germany in April/May 2017.
+Together with Don and Elizabeth Roy (Western European Directors) once again in Paris we were able to help with the Module 3 training program there.
+We also represented OIC with a booth at the T4G Reformation conference in Hamburg, Germany.
+While in the country, Autumn and I visited a potential OIC Adjunct Instructor, who happens to be a long-time friend, in Wiesbaden, Germany.
+Moreover, we attended TMAI’s Reformation conference in Wittenberg, Germany to continue to make new relationships for OIC and celebrate the 500 anniversary of Martin Luther nailing the 95 thesis to the Wittenberg church door.
+Lord willing, a trip on the horizon is to El Salvador.
+Recently Rod and Mary Huber (OIC Central America Directors) were in Central America visiting potential new partners in four countries for OIC.
+We are expecting to travel to El Salvador in February 2018 to begin Church Leadership Training (CLT) there.

-100% of France & Germany support goals have been met.
+One hundred percent of France & Germany support goals were met.